 • Provide emotional support.
 Help and support people others (for example help others with Alzheimer’s and their caregivers.)

 With this knowledge, it stands to reason that a daily NADH nutritional supplement will help a Alzheimer's disease patient.
-Use only the NADH created by Dr. Birkmayer as it is the only stabilized form of NADH (See this website's section called Let the Buyer Beware) Dr Birkmayer teaches: "the younger patients, with a shorter duration of the disease, have a best chance to obtain the most significant improvements."
-This Alzheimer clinical trial proved that after 6 months of taking 10mg of NADH daily 100% of the Alzheimer’s disease patients showed no evidence of cognitive deterioration and had significantly higher scores on the MDRS compared to the patients treated with the placebo.
-NADH is not a cure for Alzhiemers.
+Use only the stabilized form of NADH (See this website's section called Let the Buyer Beware) The clinical trial teaches: "the younger patients, with a shorter duration of the disease, have a best chance to obtain the most significant improvements."
+The Alzheimer clinical trial proved that after 6 months of taking 10mg of NADH daily 100% of the Alzheimer’s disease patients showed no evidence of cognitive deterioration and had significantly higher scores on the MDRS compared to the patients treated with the placebo.
+NADH is not a cure for Alzhiemers disease.
 If the Alzheimer’s disease is in the most advanced stages, it is very difficult to show improvement.
-During the study, Dr, Birkmayer recommended 10mg of NADH daily.
-In a recent seminar, Dr Birkmayer recommends an Alzheimer’s disease patient take 40mg (or more) of NADH daily to experience the benefits similar to those received in the study.
+The clinical trial recommended 10mg of NADH daily.
+The Doctors who ran the trail recently recommended an Alzheimer’s disease patient take 40mg (or more) of NADH daily to experience the benefits similar to those received in the study.

 NADH is already found within all human cells.
 The more NADH the cell has, the more ATP energy the cell produce.
 ATP energy enables the brain cells to provide: thinking, memory, concentration, decision making, mental clarity, etc. ATP enables muscles to provide: movement, stamina, physical endurance, etc. See this website’s section called ATP Energy for more information.
 NADH stimulates the immune system used to fight diseases, and most importantly NADH enhances the production of the brain chemical called dopamine.
 Clinical testing proves sufficient levels of dopamine are required for normal brain functions.